requenaGuillaume/BileMo/README.md

 Change JWT_PASSPHRASE in file .env.local

 Generate private token in a config/jwt/private.pem file with terminal command :
-openssl genpkey -out config/jwt/private.pem -aes256 -algorithm rsa -pkeyopt rsa_keygen_bits:4096
+"openssl genpkey -out config/jwt/private.pem -aes256 -algorithm rsa -pkeyopt rsa_keygen_bits:4096"
 Then enter your pass phrase

-Generate public token in a config/jwt/public.pem file with terminal command : openssl pkey -in config/jwt/private.pem -out config/jwt/public.pem -pubout Then enter your pass phrase
+Generate public token in a config/jwt/public.pem file with terminal command :
+"openssl pkey -in config/jwt/private.pem -out config/jwt/public.pem -pubout" Then enter your pass phrase

 If pem files has not been created, create the manually and redo the previous commands.